Featured

 Start With Education, Not Purchase

-There is nothing wrong with impulse.
-Emotional resonance is, in fact, one of the most reliable indicators that a work will bring lasting satisfaction.
+There is nothing wrong with emotional resonance.
+In fact, it is one of the most reliable indicators that a work will bring lasting satisfaction.
 But impulse without knowledge leads to collections that feel random, works that cannot be resold, and acquisitions that depreciate because they lack documentation.

 This preparation costs nothing and changes everything.